Asymptotic Security using Bayesian Defense Mechanism with Application to Cyber Deception: Analysis: Asymptotic Security

 where $D_{\rm KL}$ denotes the Kullback-Leibler divergence.
 Since $D_{\rm KL}$ is nonnegative for any pair of distributions, $S^\phi_k$ converges to a nonpositive number, which results in convergence of $\pi^\theta_k$.
 If $p^s_\theta\neq p^s_\phi$ for any $\phi\in\iTheta\setminus\{\theta\}$, the limit of $S^\phi_k$ becomes negative, and hence $\lim_{k\to\infty}\exp(k S^\phi_k(x_{0:k}))=0,$ which leads to

-Thus, the belief on the true type converges to one.
-Such a convergence property of Bayesian estimator on the true parameter, referred to as Bayesian consistency, has been investigated mainly in the context of statistics~\cite{Diaconis1986On,Walker2004New}.
+Thus, the belief of the true type converges to one.
+Such a convergence property of the Bayesian estimator on the true parameter, referred to as Bayesian consistency, has been investigated mainly in the context of statistics~\cite{Diaconis1986On,Walker2004New}.
 In this sense, Theorems~\ref{thm:conv} and~\ref{thm:b_zero} can be regarded as another representation of Bayesian consistency.
-However, note again that this discussion is not a rigorous proof but a heuristic explanation because the state is essentially non-i.i.d. and even non-ergodic in our game-theoretic formulation.
-Therefore, this discussion cannot be applied to our problem.
+However, note again that this discussion is not a rigorous proof but a heuristic justification because the state is essentially non-i.i.d. and even non-ergodic in our game-theoretic formulation.